itaywe1998/EcoEvolution/spatial_ecoevo_v1.0.0/README.md

 Three sub-directories :

-1.  dysordys-spatial_ecoevo-ef2cbb2 : Stable version of modified code to
-    run simple time gaps (\~10k years) with prospering evolution , short processes which the species survive
+1.  ecoevo : Stable version of modified code to run simple time gaps (\~10k years) with prospering evolution , short processes which the species survive

-2\. dysordys-spatial_ecoevo-ef2cbb2_modif : advanced modified versions
+2\. modif : advanced modified versions

 -   backup_beforeSpeciation_WithOrigins : data structure was shifted in
     order to include origins per cell in tabular data. rhs_eval and main